What should I serve for Rosh Hashanah?

-Over the years Hazon has developed a number of resources to help you celebrate the Jewish holidays in line with your values, and to use these key moments in the Jewish calendar to bring some of our most complicated struggles to light.
-Use these resources to inspire a theme for a holiday, an activity for your family or event for you community.
+Over the years Hazon has developed a number of resources to help you celebrate the Jewish holidays in line with your values and to use these key moments in the Jewish calendar to bring some of our most complicated struggles to light.
+Use these resources to inspire a theme for a holiday, an activity for your family or event for your community.

 Have a family tradition or program that you’d like to share?
 Contact us at email@example.com

 Green Your Shabbat: tips for serving up a sustainable seventh-day meal and other Shabbat traditions.

 Work with your synagogue community to serve healthier and more sustainable food at Kiddush and synagogue events.

 Program ideas, menu suggestions, and tips for making the most of this season of teshuva (return to our best selves).

 From sukkah decorations to menu suggestions, we’ll help you, your family, and your community have a sustainable sukkot this year.

 The New Year of the Trees offers endless possibilities for environmentally-themed programming.
 Download our Haggadah, Leader’s Guide, watch a G!d Cast and more.

 Sustainable celebration ideas for one of the wackiest holidays in the Jewish calendar, from mishloach manot suggestions to party ideas